Acne

 - Fagesorogenic cosmetics

-- Diet: Some studies suggest that high-glycemic foods and dairy may exacerbate acne for some individuals.
+- Diet: Some studies suggest that high-glycemic foods and dairy may exacerbate acne for some individuals (Cordain et al., 2002).

 Acne lesions appear in areas where the sebaceous glands are most active (face, back, chest and shoulders).
 The lesions are divided in the following categories: